kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 The primary goal of this KEP is to extend the PodDisruptionBudget (PDB) to handle applications where a single logical replica is composed of multiple pods.
 This will allow the Eviction API to account for grouping during voluntary disruptions.
 - Define availability for pod groups: allow application owners to define disruption budgets for multi-pod replicas rather than individual pods using a label.
-- Enhance the PDB API: introduce optional fields `replicaKey` and `replicaSizeKey` to the `PodDisruptionBudget` spec. `replicaKey` will specify a pod label key, and pods sharing the same value for this key will be treated as a single, atomic unit when calculating availability. `replicaSizeKey` will specify a key for the size of the group which the pod is a member of.
+- Enhance the PDB API: introduce optional fields `replicaKey`, `replicaSizeKey`, and `replicaTotalKey` to the `PodDisruptionBudget` spec. `replicaKey` will specify a pod label key, and pods sharing the same value for this key will be treated as a single, atomic unit when calculating availability. `replicaSizeKey` will specify a key for the size of the group which the pod is a member of. `replicaTotalKey` will be a key for the number of total desired replicas.
 - Update eviction logic: modify the Eviction API to use the `replicaKey` pod replicas for calculating availability.
 - Maintain Compatibility: ensure that standard cluster operations that respect PDBs, such as `kubectl drain` and node draining initiated by `cluster-autoscaler`, follow the group-based disruption budgets.
 Ensure all affected systems work as intended with pod groups (kube-scheduler, cluster autoscaler, custom schedulers).
 - Preserve existing functionality: for backward compatibility, PDBs that do not specify the new `replicaKey` field should not have any new behavior